pdarko99/estimates/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Changes

+App.component.ts

+home.component.scss file

+I added margin-bottom:1em !important; to the btn_263_63 class

+also I made many changes in below files so it would we better you copy and replace all

+getqtn.component.ts
+gqtqtn.component.html
+getqtn.component.css

+hello infact all the files have been updated

+-- app-header

+-- home

+-- questions

+-- app.module.ts